-Professional Genealogist Nefi Arenas will be a speaker for the 4th We Are Cousins Virtual Genealogy Conference taking place September 23-25, 2022.
+Professional Genealogist Nefi Arenas has been a speaker in the past for the We Are Cousins Virtual Genealogy Conference..
 In this post, you can read more about him and his presentations.

 About Nefi Arenas